๐Ÿ”ฌCondensed Matter Physics

 von Klitzing Constant

-Compare: von Klitzing constant vs. Hall conductivity quantization—RK=h/e2R_K = h/e^2 is the resistance quantum while e2/he^2/h is the conductance quantum.
-They're reciprocals.
-Metrology uses resistance (RKR_K) because that's what's directly measured; theory often uses conductance (σxy\sigma_{xy}) because it connects to Chern numbers.
+Compare: von Klitzing constant vs. Hall conductivity quantization.
+RK=h/e2R_K = h/e^2 is the resistance quantum while e2/he^2/h is the conductance quantum; they're reciprocals.
+Metrology uses resistance (RKR_K) because that's what four-terminal measurements directly yield.
+Theory often uses conductance (ฯƒxy\sigma_{xy}) because it connects directly to Chern numbers through the TKNN formula.

 Quick Reference Table